Q. What kinds of activities do Hutton Scholars participate in?

 Q. When will mentors and students be notified that they’ve been accepted into in the program?

 A. A selection panel meets in March to determine the students who will participate in the program.
-Final decisions are made by late April/early weeks in May, and all student applicants are informed by phone or e-mail of their selection status, with a portion informed that they have been chosen as alternates.
+Final decisions are made by late April/early May, and all student applicants are informed by phone or e-mail of their selection status, with a portion informed that they have been chosen as alternates.
 Selected students are provided with an acceptance form and information on their mentor match.
 Mentors will be notified by email and mail and given the students’ contact information.
 Student-mentor pairs make arrangements to meet together with the student’s parent(s)/guardian to discuss the duties, responsibilities, and summer schedule.
 If the mentoring arrangement is acceptable to the student, mentor, and parent(s)/guardian, the student accepts the internship and scholarship by completing the acceptance form, having it signed by the mentor and parent(s), and returning the form to AFS by a pre-determined date by the end of May to reserve the student’s place in the program.

 Q. If I was a student in last year’s Hutton Program, am I guaranteed to get into the program this year?